brujo71/passodo.sh/DOCKER.md

 ## run with docker
 First of all choose the directory in with save encripted passwords or create it.
 ```
-mkdir /tmp/mysecrets
+% mkdir /tmp/mysecrets
 ```
-then symply run passodo with docker
+then symply run passodo with docker using then -v option to specify the working directory on your host system.
 ```
 % mkdir /tmp/mysecrets
 % docker container run -v /tmp/mysecrets:/var/secrets -it brujo71/passodo-alpine